Lilu-guo/Panaln/README.md

 # Feedback
 Please report bugs to Email: guolilu@stu.xidian.edu.cn if any questions or suggestions.
-Your feedback and test cases are welcome, let's improve and perfect this tool together.
+Your feedback and test cases are welcome.